Gaspar (footballer, born 2002)

-Luis Eduardo Gaspar Coelho (born 31 July 2002), commonly known as Gaspar, is a Brazilian footballer who plays as a forward for FC Cascavel, on loan from Avaí.
+Luis Eduardo Gaspar Coelho (born 31 July 2002), commonly known as Gaspar, is a Brazilian footballer who plays as a forward for Avaí.

 Club career

 Gaspar was born in Várzea Grande, Mato Grosso, and joined Avaí's youth setup in August 2019, from Atlético Tubarão.
 He made his first team – and Série A – debut on 5 November, coming on as a late substitute for Pablo Dyego in a 1–1 away draw against Santos.